Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Model

 The information we have on $\nu$ from the data is through the moments, which we can estimate by using the observed count frequencies.
-We can therefore formulate our moment based problem as follows:
+We now state the problem of estimating the number of missing species $n_{0}$ in the form of a moment-constrained problem as follows:

 We will refer to $M$ as the order of the estimate.